'Cacophony of coughing': Inside NYC's virus-besieged ERs

 "We've ventured into a battle," he said.

-Across the city, healthcare workers, hospital administrators and public officials were scrambling to preserve precious gear and find more treatment space before they were overwhelmed.
+Across the city, health care workers, hospital administrators and public officials were scrambling to preserve precious gear and find more treatment space before they were overwhelmed.
 The Jacob K. Javits Convention Center was being converted into a 1,000-bed hospital, and a fully staffed and equipped Naval hospital ship, the USNS Comfort, was expected to arrive within two weeks to provide another 1,000 beds, not for coronavirus patients but to provide relief to hospitals dealing with them.

 NYU Langone's Habboushe said that while ER physicians deal with potential danger all the time, there's concern about what's to come with the coronavirus.

-"Taking care of this disease that we still don't have our heads around, we're not sure if any medications help, we're not sure why it affects some people more than others," he said.
+While the vast majority recover from the illness, older adults and people with existing health problems are particularly vulnerable and could suffer more severe illness or even death.

 Among the biggest looming concerns, Habboushe said, is the prospect of medical professionals having to decide which patients get the potentially life-saving machines such as ventilators and which do not.